 Add-ons allow you to enrich the resources data with additional qualities.
 You can use this enriched data in successor nodes, like Filter node, to selectively retain the resources required.

 Example: Let's say you want to fetch instances that has port 22 open.
 When you fetch data of EC2 instances in the Resource node, it has attributes of instances alone.
 To filter instances that has an open port, you will need Security Groups associated with each instance.
 This requires us to fetch additional qualities of a resource, i.e. Add-ons.
 So, you will select Security Groups in the Add-ons for the fetched EC2 instances in the Resource node.
 The original data is enriched by the addon data.

 Similarly, Volumes can be add-ons for EC2 instances, and Bucket Policies can be add-ons for S3 buckets.

 The attributes of Add-ons are same as returned by the corresponding AWS API.
 So the data of describeSecurityGroups is available as output in addOns.Securitygroups when you select EC2 instances as resource and Security Groups as Add-ons in the Resource node.

 Here's how you can use add-ons in resource.
 We have used the above example for illustration purpose.

-- Double click the Resource node to access the parameters input window.
+- Click on the Resource node's 'Edit' option to access the parameters input window.

 - Select the relevant options as shown below.